 6 Great Ways To Show Recovery Support For An Addict

 There are plenty of people in the United States who can easily name a person in their life suffering from an addiction, be it a family member, friend, partner, neighbor, or coworker.
-In the 2012 National Survey on Drug Use and Health (NSDUH), as sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA), the amount of illicit drugs users age 12 and older in the United States was estimated at 23.9 million people, just short of 10 percent of the American population.
+In the 2018 National Survey on Drug Use and Health (NSDUH), as sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA), the amount of illicit drugs users age 12 and older in the United States was estimated at 53.2 million people.
 And with the opioid epidemic from prescription painkillers and heroin still on the rise in the country, these numbers haven’t gotten any better.
 The question is, will you let the addict in your life spiral downward or will you be a part of their recovery support.

 Drinking, on the other hand, has established itself as a staple of American culture; so much so that slightly more than half of Americans age 12 and older are current drinkers, with about 135.5 million folks downing beer, wine, and liquor on the regular.
 Still, not everyone socially drinks but instead sinks into a downward spiral of alcoholism.
 About 23 percent of the total US population (or 59.7 million people) were surveyed to be binge drinkers and 6.5 percent (or 17 million people) were heavy drinkers in general.

 So what happens when someone you know begins to play out the horror story of substance abuse addiction right before your eyes?
 Do you cut them out of your life?
 Do you help them get over their addiction?
 When someone you care about is going through addiction, there will always be obstacles to overcome.
 Not every situation will have clear answers on what the right thing to do is.
 Some choices will be hard to make, and others will have ultimatums that are hard to keep.
 So it is important to stay strong so the person you love can become stronger.